 I just carried two sets of clothes: some for walking and some for the evening.
 If we got in early enough, I could either use the B&B’s washing machine, or hand wash a few bits of pieces of hiking gear.
 Clothes for the evening stayed unwashed until the end of the hike.

-Clothes for hiking
+Clothes for hiking in the Cotswolds

 We had remarkably warm weather for the time of year, with daytime ranges often between 10 and 20 degrees celsius: perfect for walking!
 It also meant shorts and t-shirts were perfect all day, even if the early mornings or late afternoons could be a bit nippy.